-What does a Character Animation do?
+What is a Character Animation?

 Character Animation is a specialized field within the animation department that focuses on the creation and portrayal of characters in an animated setting.
 It involves bringing fictional characters to life using a range of animation techniques, ensuring that they move and express emotions in a way that resonates with the audience.
 Character animators are responsible for crafting the visual performances of characters, often aligning with the narrative and emotional beats of the story.